tc39/proposal-operator-overloading/README.md

     - When one operand is an ordinary Object and the other is an Object with overloaded operators, the ordinary object is first coerced to some kind of primitive, making it less useful unless both operands were set up for overloading.
 - ToPrimitive, ToNumber, ToString, etc are *not* extended to ever return non-primitives.
 - Only built-in operators are supported; there are no user-defined operators.
-- Using overloaded operators requires the `with operators from` statement, adding a little bit of friction, so overloaded operators are more likely to be used when they "pay for" that friction themselves from the perspective of a library user.
+- Using overloaded operators requires the `@use: operators` statement, adding a little bit of friction, so overloaded operators are more likely to be used when they "pay for" that friction themselves from the perspective of a library user.

 ## Usage documentation